 Lastly, check the ports.
 Some monitors use DisplayPort, others have HDMI, and some older units only use DVI.
 Ensure the card you want to buy has the connectors you need for your monitors.
 If you buy a card with different ports from the ones on your monitor, you may have to buy an adapter at an extra cost.

-Your display is also an important factor to consider.
-You won’t require high-end graphics hardware if you’re using an older 1280 x 1024 resolution monitor.
-Conversely, if you intend to run three 1080p monitors in surround, a mid-range card will not get you decent framerates in modern 3D games.
+Your display is also an important factor to consider, with 1440p (2560 x 1440) being a popular go-to resolution for a gaming monitor.
+If you intend to run three 1080p monitors in surround, a mid-range card will not get you decent framerates in modern 3D games.

 3. Memory and Bandwidth

-Many will tell you that the bigger the graphics card memory, the better the performance.
-Well, that’s not always the case.
+Many will tell you that the bigger the graphics card memory, the better the performance, but that’s not always the case.
 Unless you’re using it with ultra-high resolutions, like 4K or with multiple monitors in surround, the quantity of RAM won’t make much difference.
 Also, most if not all high-end graphics cards come with high memory by default.

 What you need to pay more attention to is bandwidth.
-Data ready to be processed by the GPU is usually stored on the card’s own dedicated memory called GDDR3 and GDDR5.
+Data ready to be processed by the GPU is usually stored on the card’s own dedicated memory called GDDR3, GDDR5 or (more recently) GDDR6.
 Note that GDDR5 memory provides twice the bandwidth of GDDR3 clocked at the same rate.

 Since memory bandwidth is an important performance determinant, you should always choose GDDR5 for better performance.
 In fact, 1 GB of GDDR5 is more preferable than 4 GB of GDDR3, as far as performance is concerned.